 Table 3 illustrates the relationship between QuIS ratings and patient ratings.
 When an interaction was rated negative using QuIS the absolute risk of a happy patient rating was 4% lower than when QuIS was rated non-negative (P=0.551).
 When an interaction was rated negative using QuIS, the absolute risk of a patient rating the care as "kind" was 4% higher than when QuIS was rated non-negative (P=1.000).

-Researcher reflect challenges to obtaining direct patient-ratings.
+Researcher records reflect challenges to obtaining direct patient-ratings.
 When patients were asked, “How did that make you feel?” many patients responded by asking, “How did what make me feel?”
 This suggested that patients were unclear on what was being asked, and had not made the connection between the question and the interaction that had taken place.
 Researchers found that patients gave generic answers to the second question, “Was that person kind to you?”
 Rather than referring to the member(s) of staff involved in the interaction, patients would often give responses referring to all staff being kind.
 Researchers also found that some patients answered both questions without looking at the responses on the tool, instead responding verbally and maintaining eye contact.
-The
+The researcher records captured alongside the psychological well-being tool suggest that some patients seemed more able to use the tool and respond to the questions than others.

 QuIS and psychological well-being ratings